lmmx/isotarp/README.md

 1. Collects which lines are covered by each test
 2. Identifies lines uniquely covered by a specific test
 3. Generates a comprehensive report showing which tests provide unique coverage

+### Target Mode Implementation Details

+- **Per Mode**: Creates individual copies of the target directory for each test, allowing parallel execution.
+- **One Mode**: Uses a pipelined approach where:
+  - A single target directory location is reused for all tests
+  - The next test's directory is prepared in the background while the current test runs
+  - Tests execute sequentially to avoid conflicts while minimizing wait time

 ## Output Format